 Winners of the volunteers award “If Not For Those Ten…”

-On the 73rd anniversary of establishing of the Museum at the site of the former German Nazi concentration and extermination camp Auschwitz-Birkenau, we are announcing the winners of “If Not for Those Ten…” awards.
+On the 74th anniversary of establishing of the Museum at the site of the former German Nazi Auschwitz-Birkenau concentration and extermination camp, we are announcing the winners of “If Not for Those Ten…” awards.
 They go to our volunteers and representatives of institutions supporting voluntary work at the Memorial.
-Among the winners there are persons from Poland, China, Germany, Pakistan and the USA.
+Among the 2021 winners there are persons from Poland, Spain, Japan, Austria.

 “The award of the Director of the Auschwitz-Birkenau State Museum constitutes the expression of gratitude to outstanding volunteers and interns for their attitude and efforts.
 Every year, the award ceremony is a very special day for both the volunteers and coordinators of voluntary work that cooperate with us.
 This year it is a special ceremony as the awards have been granted to winners from the years 2020 and 2021, as last year, due to the pandemic and the resulting restrictions, it was impossible to gather within Museum premises”, said Katarzyna Marcak, Head of the Volunteer Bureau at the International Center for Education about Auschwitz and the Holocaust.

 Last year, the Memorial was supported by over 250 volunteers and interns, mostly through their online work, as the regulations and restrictions in force made it impossible for them to work on site.